piyush-ramnani/gitTest/README.md

 # gitTest
 **Git Repository for Testing Git Functionalities and Learning Scaler DSA**

 This Git repository was created as a learning and testing ground for Git functionalities and the Scaler DSA (Data Structures and Algorithms) course.
 It serves as a practice space to understand and experiment with Git commands, version control, branching, merging, and collaboration features.
-Additionally, it provides a platform to explore and enhance DSA skills using the Scaler DSA course content.
+Additionally, it provides a platform to explore and enhance DSA skills using the Scaler DSA course content..
 Getting Started

 To get started with this repository, follow the steps below: